IhabMohamed/PDT/Pallet_Detection/README.md

 PDT is mainly composed of three sequential Phases:

-1. `Phase #1` is mainly used to convert the acquired from laser scanner (raw data) into a 2D image (in both cases offline and on-line detection and 			tracking) in order to train the proposed Networks.
+1. `Phase #1` is mainly used to convert the acquired data (raw data) from the 2D LRF into a 2D image (in both cases offline and on-line detection and tracking) in order to train the proposed Networks.

 	There are two functions for performing this phase:

-	1. `XYLaserScan.m`: matlab function that shows how to convert the dataset acquired from Polar to Cartesian coordinates in order to train 				the CNNs.
-All the acquired data have been saved in "AllData" Folder.
+	1. `XYLaserScan.m`: matlab function that shows how to convert the dataset acquired from Polar to Cartesian coordinates in order to train the proposed CNNs.
+All the acquired data have been saved in "`AllData`" Folder.
 	2. `CollectData.m`: matlab function that is used for collecting data while the robot is moving towards the pallet in order to perform Pallet tracking.
 We considered 3 paths for the same pallet pose in each "Path" there are 10 acquired frames.

 2. `Phase #2` is the phase of the training and testing the Faster R-CNN detector and the CNN classifier.
 It takes as input the created 2D image.

-	There are two main functions to fine-tune The proposed CNNs:
+	There are two main functions to fine-tune the proposed CNNs:

 	1. `FasterRCNNPallet.m`: matlab function that shows how to train and test the Fast R-CNN detector using the ready data which we collected 		manually using "Image Labeler App".
 It also shows how to extract ROIs from the given image to train the CNN classifier.